 None of the current or non-current receivables are impaired or past due but not impaired.
-Provision to Mr Kinstlinger advances were made and the related securities were partly disposed in repaying the advance.
+Provision for Mr Kinstlinger advances were made and the related securities were partly disposed in repaying the advance.

+b.
 Receivable - advance to other parties